Graduate student opportunities in GIScience

-RECRUITING MA AND PHD STUDENTS IN FALL 2022
+RECRUITING MA AND PHD STUDENTS FOR FALL 2024

 The Department of Geography, Society, and Environment at the University of Minnesota invites students to apply for MA and PhD positions in Geography with a specialization in Geographic Information Science (GIScience).
 The department also offers a two-year professional Masters of GIS (MGIS).